brockwhittaker/dynamicgrid/README.md

 Make sure also to set your photo container to `visibility: hidden` before executing the function.
 Otherwise you will see all the photos load to the container before gridding themselves.

+You can now statically load a `containerList` by putting in a `containerList` argument into the object.
+The array will then be used to grid the photos rather than generating and calculating the grid on each load.

 Finally, to execute the function, run `createGrid(gridObject)`.

 A demo of this is available on my site [here](http://lavancier.com/dynamicgrid/test.html).